MLBZ521/AZTEC/README.md

 ### Verbosity / Logging

-Each action is simultaneously written to stdout (Terminal) and to a log file when it is execute.
-All INFO and higher-level log entires are written to the "main.log" file while a separate log is tracked for each and every individual device.
-This is done to be able to more easily determine what actions are taken on a single devices when reviewing or troubleshooting any potential issues with AZTEC.
+Each action is simultaneously written to stdout (Terminal) and to a log file when it is executed.
+All INFO and higher-level log entires are written to the "main.log" file while a separate log is tracked for each and every individual device which also contains DEBUG entires.
+This is to be able to more easily determine what actions are taken on a single device when reviewing or troubleshooting potential logic issues.

 I have included emojis in the log entries to mainly for the console output to make it easier and more obvious to the admin what action is being taken and when a device is "done" and can be unplugged.